 - ESP on-cost, on purchase price, works and VAT

-In looking for suitable dwellings to acquire Associations need to ensure that such dwellings are in good condition and meet satisfactory standards.
-The dwellings need not meet new build standards, but generally must provide satisfactory accommodation, services, safety etc. Although it is not essential to meet all the design requirements contained in Design Standards Guide, it is essential that the condition and the suitability of the accommodation will fully meet the needs of the people to be housed.
+In looking for suitable properties to acquire Associations need to ensure that such properties are in good condition and meet satisfactory standards.
+The properties need not meet new build standards, but generally must provide satisfactory accommodation, appropriate services, a safe environment etc. Although it is not essential to meet all the design requirements contained in Design Standards Guide, it is essential that the condition and the suitability of the accommodation will still fully meet the needs of the people to be housed.
 For more information on ESP Design Issues.

-Procurement - In arranging for the repairs/checks/upgrading works to be undertaken Associations are reminded that the method of procuring the repairs/checks/upgrading works must comply with the requirements of Procurement.
+Procurement - In arranging for the repairs/checks/upgrading works to be undertaken Associations are reminded that the method of procuring the repairs/checks/upgrading works must comply with the requirements of Procurement as set out in Northern Ireland Public Procurement Policy (NIPPP) and associated/applicable Procurement Guidance Notes to ensure Best Value for Money has been obtained.

-Grant is paid in 2 Tranches, at Acquisition and Practical Completion stages, in accordance with Claiming Payment.
+Grant is paid in 2 Tranches, at Acquisition and Completion stages, in accordance with Claiming Payment.

-N.B Grant payable will be adjusted downwards where costs come in under the approved amount.
-Where actual works costs exceed the £10,000 ESP threshold the scheme must be re-approved as a rehabilitation Acquisition & Works project.
+N.B In non-tariff schemes grant payable will be adjusted downwards where costs come in under the approved amount.
+Where actual works costs exceed the £15,000 ESP threshold, depending on the no of units, the scheme must be re-approved as a Rehabilitation Acquisition & Works scheme.